 Asthma in early childhood has been shown to be associated with airway remodelling which may result in fixed airflow obstruction (38) and subsequently a decrease in lung function mainly in individuals with moderate to severe asthma (39).
 Nevertheless, to what extent asthma influences this decrease, in sensitized individuals, is less obvious.
 Our results showed that the associations between food sensitization and decreased FEV1 and FEV1/FVC ratio were partially mediated by asthma at 6 years, suggesting that food sensitization per se may lead to subsequent airway changes and reduced lung function.

+The changes in spirometry may reflect control of asthma.
+However, we have asthma medication use in the last 12 months for both MACS and LISAplus, and these data have been used to classify current asthma at the time of the lung function testing.
+We have investigated whether our associations were modified by this current asthma variable as stated in the methods and results.
+In MACS our associations were similar among those with and without current asthma.
+In LISAplus, although we observed an interaction, exclusion of current asthmatics did not change the findings.
+Furthermore, asthma was not found to fully mediate the association.
+In addition, the association between food sensitization and post bronchodilator FEV1, and ratio, suggests that the effect may not be related to asthma control.

-Asthma and parental or personal smoking are known to be associated with a decline in lung function (39).
+Childhood asthma, parental smoking and personal smoking are known to be associated with a reduced lung function (39).
 A study by Hofhuis et al. (40) has shown that infants born to smoking mothers have reduced forced expiratory flows compared to those born to non-smoking mothers.
-We adjusted for maternal smoking during pregnancy in all analyses.
-Interestingly, personal history of smoking did not confound or modify the associations observed.
+We found maternal smoking during pregnancy to confound the associations and therefore adjusted it in all analyses.
+Interestingly, personal history of smoking neither confounded nor modified the associations observed.
 However, our analysis was based on a young age group in which the prevalence of smoking was low (<7%).
+A decrease in FEV1 and FEV1/FVC ratio that is reversible may be present especially in individuals with moderate to severe asthma is (36).
+Furthermore, childhood asthma has been shown to lead to airway remodeling, which may result in fixed airflow obstruction (35).
+Our results showed that the associations between food sensitization and decreased both pre and post BD FEV1 and FEV1/FVC ratio were partially mediated by asthma.
+Furthermore, these associations were observed even among non-asthmatics.
+Together, these findings suggest that food sensitization per se may lead to subsequent airway changes and reduced lung function..

 The strengths of this study are that it includes longitudinal data from two independent cohorts with long period of follow-up that extended from infancy to adolescence.
 A large number of participants have performed lung function testing according to internationally recognized standards during the adolescent period.
 Additionally, in the current analysis we were able to examine the relationship between early life food and/or aeroallergen sensitization and adolescent lung function.
 This is a significant period for growth that is associated with changes in the rate of growth of lung volumes, flow and body dimensions.
 In MACS, frequent follow-ups, particularly in the first seven years of life, and early ages for sensitization assessment to a standard battery of allergens allowed exploring the potential pathways for the association between sensitization to food allergens only and adolescent lung function through aeroallergen sensitization at two years and asthma at 6 years.